Collin-1/storyteller-junior-developer-hiring-task-main/AI_USAGE.md

 # AI USAGE

+My approach to using AI was highly iterative and collaborative, rather than being split into distinct "AI" and "manual" tasks.
+I often used AI to generate initial implementations—such as the logic for finding matching images—and then intervened manually when the results were not accurate.
+For instance, the AI's initial image matching algorithm selected incorrect images for goals, so I manually modified the code to prioritize specific scorelines (e.g., matching "1-0" in descriptions) over generic scoring.
+This workflow involved constant switching between AI generation and manual refinement to ensure the desired results were achieved.

 ## Where AI helped
 - AI (GitHub Copilot) helped parse the README and understand the schema requirements
 - Used AI to understand the story.schema.json structure and required fields